 Justice for Fraud Victims Project

-The SUNY Old Westbury Justice for Fraud Victims Project (JFVP) offers victims of fraud across Long Island support in their pursuit of restitution while also providing vital skill-building experience for students of the College.
+The SUNY Old Westbury Justice for Fraud Victims Project (JFVP) offers victims of fraud across Long Island support in their pursuit of restitution while also providing vital skill-building experience for students of the University.

 JFVP’s goal is to assist victims of suspected financial fraud in cases where forensic investigative services are limited or too costly.
 With the assistance and oversight of Certified Fraud Examiners and other professionals, the students will become a force multiplier for victims in establishing the method by which a fraud was perpetrated and in quantifying the damages so the case can be prosecuted.
 At the same time, accounting students will obtain real world experience in the field of forensic accounting.